DataDisca/Environment/Data_Repositories.md

 ## Note
-This is only a catalogue.
-Copyrights of technologies and contents are owned by their respective owners.
+Copyrights of technologies and contents are held by their respective owners.

 ## Data
 ### Image